Marcia Keith: Teaching career

 Keith was a pioneer in the education of women in the science of physics.
 It is believed that she is the first to introduce individual laboratory work to students.
 She also launched the physics colloquium at Mt.
 Holyoke in order to increase awareness among students of the growing field of physics.

 Research

 Keith investigated the physics of heat transmission in gases at low temperatures.

 Non-academic career

 From 1906 until 1908 Keith worked for the firm of Herbert C. Keith in New York City as a consulting engineer.

 American Physical Society

 Keith was a charter member of the American Physical Society, helping to establish the group in 1899.
-Keith and Isabelle Stone of Vasser were the only two women who were in attendance at the founding of the group.
+Keith and Isabelle Stone of Vasser were the only two women in attendance at the founding of the group.

 Family

 Marcia Anna had four sisters, Lucy Keith, Mary Helen Keith, Sarah Emma Keith, and Cora Frances Keith, and a niece, Mary Keith Warren.